shubhamk90/shubhamk90/README.md

 # 💫 About Me :
 <p>I am Currently Pursuing My Bachelor's Degree in Computer Science and Engineering.
 I am a quick learner and love to explore new things in life and can deal with stressful situations with patience and efficiency.
-People Around me think I'm shy and introvert, but reality is i am very selective about people with whom i share my real self.
 </p>
 <br>